-- The following disturbances within 50 feet of a water of the state are exempt from the requirements Part 2.2.1 and this Appendix: - Construction approved under a CWA Section 404 permit; or - Construction of a water-dependent structure or water access areas (e.g., pier, boat ramp, trail). - If there is no discharge of storm water to waters of the state through the area between the disturbed portions of the site and any waters of the state located within 50 feet of your site, you are not required to comply with the requirements in Part 2.2.1 and this Appendix.
-This includes situations where you have implemented controls measures, such as a berm or other barrier that will prevent such discharges. - Where no natural buffer exists due to preexisting development disturbances (e.g., structures, impervious surfaces) that occurred prior to the initiation of planning for the current development of the site, you are not required to comply with the requirements in Part 2.2.1 and this Appendix.
+- 1. The following disturbances within 50 feet of a water of the state are exempt from the requirements Part 2.2.1 and this Appendix: - a.
+Construction approved under a CWA Section 404 permit; or - b.
+Construction of a water-dependent structure or water access areas (e.g., pier, boat ramp, trail). - 2.
+If there is no discharge of storm water to waters of the state through the area between the disturbed portions of the site and any waters of the state located within 50 feet of your site, you may choose not to comply with the requirements in Part 2.2.1 and this Appendix.
+This includes situations where you have implemented controls measures, such as a berm or other barrier that will prevent such discharges. - 3.
+Where no natural buffer exists due to preexisting development disturbances (e.g., structures, impervious surfaces) that occurred prior to the initiation of planning for the current development of the site, you may choose not to comply with the requirements in Part 2.2.1 and this Appendix.

-Where some natural buffer exists but portions of the area within 50 feet of the water of the state are occupied by preexisting development disturbances, you are required to comply with the requirements in Part 2.2.1 and this Appendix.
-For the purposes of calculating the sediment load reduction for either compliance alternative 2 or 3, you are not expected to compensate for the reduction in buffer function that would have resulted from the area covered by these preexisting disturbances.
-Clarity about how to implement the compliance alternatives for these situations is provided in A.2.3 and A.2.4 below.
+Where some natural buffer exists but portions of the occupied area within 50 feet of the water of the state by preexisting development disturbances, you must comply with the requirements in Part 2.2.1 and this Appendix.
+For the purposes of calculating the sediment load reduction for either compliance alternative 2 or 3, you may choose not to compensate for the reduction in buffer function that would have resulted from the area covered by these preexisting disturbances.
+You can find clarity about how to implement the compliance alternatives for these situations in A.2.3 and A.2.4 below.

-If during your project, you will disturb any portion of these preexisting disturbances, the area removed will be deducted from the area treated as a "natural buffer."
+If during your project, you will disturb any portion of these preexisting disturbances, you can deduct the area removed from the area treated as a "natural buffer."

-• For "linear construction sites" (see Definitions), you are not required to comply with this requirement if site constraints (e.g., limited right-of-way) make it infeasible to implement one of the Part 2.2.1.a compliance alternatives, provided that, to the extent feasible, you limit disturbances within 50 feet of any waters of the state and/or you provide supplemental erosion and sediment controls to treat storm water discharges from earth disturbances within 50 feet of the water of the state.
-You must also document in your SWPPP your rationale for why it is infeasible for you to implement one of the Part 2.2.1.a compliance alternatives, and describe any buffer width retained and supplemental erosion and sediment controls installed.

-• For "small residential lot" construction (i.e., a lot being developed for residential purposes that will disturb less than 1 acre of land, but is part of a larger residential project that will ultimately disturb greater than or equal to 1 acre), you have the option of complying with one of the "small residential lot" compliance alternatives in Part A.3 of this appendix.
+- 4. For "linear construction projects" (see Definitions), you are not required to comply with this requirement if site constraints (e.g., limited right-of-way) make it infeasible to implement one of the Part 2.2.1.a compliance alternatives, provided that, to the extent feasible, you limit disturbances within 50 feet of any waters of the state and/or you provide supplemental erosion and sediment controls to treat storm water discharges from earth disturbances within 50 feet of the water of the state.
+You must also document in your SWPPP your rationale for why it is infeasible for you to implement one of the Part 2.2.1.a compliance alternatives, and describe any buffer width retained and supplemental erosion and sediment controls installed. - 5.
+For "small residential lot" construction (i.e., a lot being developed for residential purposes that will disturb less than 1 acre of land, but is part of a larger residential project that will ultimately disturb greater than or equal to 1 acre), you have the option of complying with one of the "small residential lot" compliance alternatives in Part A.3 of this appendix.